platformsh/platformsh-docs/src/configuration/services/varnish.md

 varnish:
     type: varnish:5.2
     relationships:
-        app: 'app:http'
+        application: 'app:http'
     configuration:
         vcl: !include
             type: string
             path: config.vcl
 ```

-In the `relationships` block, define a relationship to the application container (here `app`) using the `http` endpoint, and name the relationship the same.
+In the `relationships` block, define a relationship (`application`) to the application container (`app`) using the `http` endpoint, and name the relationship the same.
 That allows Varnish to talk to the application container.

-There is no default VCL file provided.
 The configuration block is required, and must reference a VCL file (here `config.vcl`).
 The file name is relative to the `.platform` directory.

 ### Create a VCL template file